ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

     In JSON, the structure for `ContentTypeIdentifierCriterion` with multiple values has a slightly different format as keys must be unique.
     In JSON, if there is only one item in `SortClauses`, it can be passed directly without an array to wrap it.

 You can omit logical operators.
-If Criteria are of mixed types, they are wrapped in an implicit `AND`.
+If Criteria are of mixed types, they're wrapped in an implicit `AND`.
-If they are of the same type, they are wrapped in an implicit `OR`.
+If they're of the same type, they're wrapped in an implicit `OR`.

 For example, the `AND` operator from previous example's `Filter` could be removed.